 Yes — these are public records.
 Residents are encouraged to review, share, and discuss the information so our community can make decisions based on facts.

 Many documents are shared as PDF files.
-PDFs can be opened with a PDF Reader such as Adobe Acrobat Reader (free download) or your browser’s built-in viewer.
+You’ll need a PDF reader such as Adobe Acrobat Reader (free download) or the built-in PDF viewer on most computers, tablets, and phones.

 Some public records are provided in a proprietary format that requires the Genetec Video Player software.
 Unfortunately, this program is not very Mac-friendly and may not always run smoothly on Apple devices.